 - Pull the lavender plant from its pot or gently lift it out of the ground with a shovel.

 - Start at the top and work your way down, trimming away any gray or brown stems with a sharp pair of pruning shears.
 Clean the pruners between each cut by dipping them in or wiping them down with alcohol.

 - Continue trimming, checking the plant's roots for problems.
 Roots should be white and firm.
 Trim away any that are dark and mushy.

 Step 2: Treat the Soil

-Sometimes the fungi that cause plant diseases live in the soil.
+Sometimes the fungal pathogens that cause plant diseases live in the soil.
 This means you could reinfect your lavender plant if you replant without treating the soil first.

 - Throw away the old potting soil if your lavender plant was potted.
 Wash the pot thoroughly with warm soapy water and rinse it well.

 - Rinse away as much old soil as possible from the plant's roots.

 - Apply a granular fungicide to the area in your garden where you plan to replant your lavender.
 Thoroughly mix the fungicide into the soil at the rate recommended on the label.

 - If you're replanting the lavender in a container, fill it with a mix of 2/3 fresh potting soil and 1/3 sand to improve drainage, and make sure the container has adequate drainage at the bottom.
 Lavender doesn't like wet feet.